 Cookery School at Little Portland Street

-A hidden gem just a few minutes from Oxford Circus, Cookery School at Little Portland Street is London’s most sustainable cookery school and second after River Cottage in the country.
+A hidden gem just a few minutes from Oxford Circus, Cookery School at Little Portland Street focuses on sustainability in food.
 Established in 2004 by Rosalind Rathouse, the school runs many wonderful classes including specific bespoke sessions for corporate groups.
 The daily classes run every week and cater for all levels from domestic to professional, with a wide variety of classes including Japanese home cooking, Jewish cooking and death by chocolate.
 They also offer a class which aims to tackle food waste: Waste Matters in collaboration with Magimix, where attendees learn how to make a series of sustainable dishes using a food processor.

 The Plant Hub Academy

-The Plant Hub Academy, 217 Mare Street, London.
-Classes from £35. plantacademy.co.uk
+The Plant Hub Academy, 217 Mare Street, London. plantacademy.co.uk

 Getting away for a weekend of baking may seem like a distant dream, but E5 Bakehouse in East London brings the prospect much closer to home.
 One foot inside this trendy warehouse space and you can smell (and see) fresh bread baking and while you may not have industrial level mixers at home, E5’s seasoned bakers can teach you little tricks to recreate their iconic sourdough bread loaves yourself.
 Once you’ve mastered the bread, try your hand at their jam, butter and pickles workshop to really wow your dinner party guests.